Cghlewis/crystal_site/content/blog/joins/index.markdown

 <p class="caption">Figure 10: Example datasets</p>
 </div>

 We can combine this data using the `tch_id` variable which exists in both datasets.
-However, when we join it will be a one-to-many or a many-to-one join depending on the order of the datasets and which type of join we use.
+However, when we join it will be a _one-to-many_ or a _many-to-one_ join depending on the order of the datasets and which type of join we use.

 Let's say for example, we use a left join, with the student questionnaire dataset on the left and the teacher questionnaire dataset on the right.
-Here we will be doing a _many-to-one_ join, where each student student is associated multiple teachers, two students will be linked with `tch_id` = 406 and two students will be linked with `tch_id` = 407.
+Here we will be doing a _many-to-one_ join, where each student student is associated with multiple teachers---two students will be linked with `tch_id` = 406 and two students will be linked with `tch_id` = 407.

 <div class="figure" style="text-align: center">
 <img src="img/fig9.PNG" alt="Many-to-one left join using data from Figure 10" width="476" />
 <p class="caption">Figure 11: Many-to-one left join using data from Figure 10</p>
 </div>

-After combining data we see that we have 4 cases in our data, as we expect from using a left join, but the teacher information we merged in now repeats (twice for each `tch_id`).
+After combining data we see that we have four cases in our data, as we expect from using a left join, but the teacher information we merged in now repeats (twice for each `tch_id`).

 **Note** The typical rules of a left or right join do not apply when doing a _one-to-many_ join though.
 Say for example we moved our teacher dataset to the left and performed a left join, this would now be a _one-to-many_ join with one teacher being associated with many students.
 In this case, the final row number in your combined dataset will not match the count of rows in your original left dataset.
 Instead it will match the count of the **_many_ dataset** (i.e., the teacher level dataset will become a student level dataset).
-So instead of 2, the final row final row count would be 4.
+So instead of two, the final row final row count would be four.

 Let's perform a _many-to-one_ left join using R, with our student data on the left and our teacher data on the right.